sjsrey/gdapy18/README.md

 ![](./figures/htmlout.png)

 At this point you are good to go.
-You can proceed to the *workshop table of contents*.
+You can proceed to the [workshop table of contents](workshopTOC.org).

 If you do hit any snags, just email the instructor at `sergio.rey at ucr.edu` for help.